zdenek-vavrina/markdown-cv/index.md

 S. Fan, M. Murphy, **D. M. Whipp**, J. Saylor, P. Copeland, A. Hoxey, M. Taylor, and D. Stockli.
 Megathrust Heterogeneity, Crustal Accretion, and a Topographic Embayment in Western Nepal Himalaya: Insights from the Inversion of Thermochronological Data. *Tectonics*, **under review**.

-M. Ghadimi, A. Hooper, A. Hojati Malekshah, and **D. M. Whipp**.
-Deformation of the Taleqan Dam, Iran, from InSAR and ground observations. *Remote Sensing*, **in revision**.

 D. Grujic, M. Bernet, I. Coutand, and **D. M. Whipp**.
 Fast crustal cooling caused by the end of exhumation. *Geology*, **in revision**.

 `2022`